justinlubin/blog/posts/2020-01-13-snap-monadic-do/index.md

 and
 [binding operators in OCaml](https://caml.inria.fr/pub/docs/manual-ocaml/bindingops.html).

-I explain more about how this construct works in the rest of this post, but if you want to mess around with it live, you can do so [here](https://snap.berkeley.edu/snap/snap.html#present:Username=justinlubin&ProjectName=monadic-do&editMode&noRun)!
+I explain more about how this construct works in the rest of this post (along with an example), but if you want to mess around with it live, you can do so [here](https://snap.berkeley.edu/snap/snap.html#present:Username=justinlubin&ProjectName=monadic-do&editMode&noRun)!

 # Implementation